 California State Parks Guided Backpacking Adventures

-In Pursuit of Perseids: Castle Rock State Park
+- In Pursuit of Perseids: Castle Rock State Park and Sanborn County Park

 The California State Park Backpacking Adventures program is made possible by California State Parks, Friends of Santa Cruz State Parks, Waddell Creek Association, Mountain Parks Foundation, Sempervirens Fund, and Portola and Castle Rock Foundation.

 - What do I bring?
 CASPBA participants are responsible for bringing their own backpack with waist straps, tent, sleeping bag and pad, and all of their food.
 (We recommend dehydrated “just add hot water meals” and other nonperishable food.)
 Backpacking participants should also bring warm layered clothing, rain gear (weather dependent), sun protection (sunscreen, hat, sunglasses), water bottles or hydration reservoirs (to carry at least 3 liters), eating utensils (cup, bowl, spork), headlamp or flashlight, personal medications, basic first aid kit, personal hygiene items (soap, toothpaste, hand sanitizer, toilet paper, etc.).

 A more comprehensive packing list can be found on CASPBA Packing List website.